 The main implementer: Ministry of Internal Affairs of Ukraine

-3) mandating that the number and composition of disciplinary committees of the central administrative agency of the police shall be approved by the Minister of Internal Affairs, and the number and composition of disciplinary committees of territorial (including interregional) agencies of the police shall be approved by the Chief of the National Police;
+3) mandating that the number and composition of disciplinary committees of the central administrative agency of the police shall be approved by the Minister of Internal Affairs, and the number and composition of disciplinary committees of territorial (in particular, including interregional) agencies of the police shall be approved by the Chief of the National Police;

 4) the right of the disciplinary committee to submit—while exercising its powers—queries to agencies (units) of the police, other government agencies, local self-government bodies, and legal entities and request materials required for the internal investigation; the timeframes, grounds, and forms of disclosure of information by agencies (units) of the police, other government agencies, local self-government bodies, and legal entities to the disciplinary committees, as well as grounds for withholding such information;

-6) mandating that the conclusion of the disciplinary committee based on the findings of the internal investigation shall be approved by the chairperson of the committee;
+5) that the disciplinary committee’s decision based on results of official investigation shall be approved by the authority who ordered to conduct the official investigation;

-10) making changes taking into account the recommendations on ways to improve the effectiveness and quality of work of police committees and the selection procedure issued based on the findings of the study indicated in subclause 2.1.6.2.1.
+8) making changes taking into account the recommendations on ways to improve the effectiveness and quality of work of disciplinary committee and the selection procedure issued based on the findings of the study indicated in subclause 2.1.6.2.1.

 The main implementer: Ministry of Internal Affairs of Ukraine